 Budapest is a phenomenal city to visit for its architecture, nightlife, mineral baths and food.
 To learn a little about Budapest’s famed therapeutic baths, check out this post

 .
-For a few restaurant recommendations, and sexy pictures of Hungarian food, read this post we wrote.
+For a few restaurant recommendations, and pictures of Hungarian food, read our advice for dining in Budapest

-It’s especially nice that all the wonderful things Budapest has to offer can be found at good prices, well below what you would pay for the equivalent in most Western European countries.
+.
+It’s great that all the wonderful things Budapest has to offer can be found for prices well below what you’ll pay for the equivalent in most Western European countries.

 To learn more about the parliament building or Hungarian government, read this post on visitbudapest.travel.

 It contains some really interesting info, like how Hungary’s Crown Jewels were moved to Fort Knox in the USA right before Soviet occupation, following World War II.
 The Hungarians got their jewels back in 1978, under Jimmy Carter’s administration.
 No wonder American republicans hate that guy 😉